bgpedersen/angular-starter-pwa/README.md

 # Angular PWA Starter
-Angular 6 RC1 PWA (progressive web app) starter application ready to use with best practice structure and often used libraries.
+Angular 6 PWA (progressive web app) starter application ready to use.
+Test with incognito mode and press offline and refresh.

-## Important
-* This project uses Angular 6 RC1 because Angular 5 has a bug in Service Worker offline mode.

 ## Service Worker
 This project is built with Angular's Service-Worker: